 - Blue and Pink colour packaging for boys and girls respectively.

-Segmentation is a process of dividing the vast diversified market into small groups.
+Market Segmentation is a process of dividing the vast diversified market into small groups.
 Division of the market is based on similar traits belonging to that group.
+Marketers narrow down their consumer base into small segments.
+Therefore, creating focused marketing strategies and effective campaigns.

 Leave a Reply